0atman/noboilerplate/scripts/40-compiler-driven-development.md

 (for all [blue links]() read my scripts here ⬆)

 notes:
-My videos are dedicated to the public domain.
+My video scripts are dedicated to the public domain.

 Everything you see here: script, links, and images are part of a markdown document available freely on GitHub at the above address.